snisarg/snisarg.github.io/_posts/2020-07-25-tax-advantaged-accounts.markdown

 * [madfientist's article on why HSA is the best retirement account](https://www.madfientist.com/ultimate-retirement-account/)
 * [Investopedia's article on investing with an HSA Account](https://www.investopedia.com/articles/personal-finance/091615/how-use-your-hsa-retirement.asp)

-## Backdoor ROTH IRA
+## Backdoor Roth IRA

 *Taxed going in, no tax going out;*

 Traditional IRA accounts are used to invest for retirement with pretax money.
 Unfortunately, this has an income limitation of $124,000 for investing.
-This can be overcome by a well known loophole in the tax code, hence the name "Backdoor" ROTH IRA.
+This can be overcome by a well known loophole in the tax code, hence the name "Backdoor" Roth IRA.

-The idea is to put money you've already paid tax on in the Traditional IRA and move that into a ROTH IRA after a few days.
+The idea is to put money you've already paid tax on in the Traditional IRA and move that into a Roth IRA after a few days.
 You can do that for up to $6000 a year, which is the limit for 2020.
 Make sure you move the money quickly, as you will owe taxes on any gains while it's in the Traditional IRA account.

 Links:
 * [IRS's IRA contribution limit](https://www.irs.gov/retirement-plans/plan-participant-employee/retirement-topics-ira-contribution-limits)